 Seiler, famed German piano maker, has been an industry leader through fine design, craftsmanship and innovation since 1849.
 Today, Seiler’s breakthrough achievements include their exclusive “Membrator” Soundboard.
-Subsequently, they developed and implemented the Super Magnetic Repetition Action (SMR) in their premium All-German hand-built vertical pianos.
+Subsequently, they developed the Super Magnetic Repetition Action (SMR) exclusively for their hand-built German vertical pianos.
 Today, this technology is now available as an option in Seiler’s affordable Edward Seiler line of pianos manufactured in Indonesia.

 What is SMR?
 What does it do?